Floyd maps to the boundaries of relatively hyperbolic groups: Floyd map

 \subsection{Relatively hyperbolic uniformities and the map theorem}

 We propose a definition of relative hyperbolicity equivalent to the other known definitions intended to the proof of the Floyd map theorem.
-This is a structure including a ``geometric part'' (graph) and ``dynamical part'' (divider and uniformity).
-3pt \bf Definition $\s{RH_{pd}}$\rm.
-A uniformity $\Cal U$ on a connected $G$-set $M$ is called \it relatively hyperbolic \rm(we also say that $\Cal U$ is a \it relative hyperbolicity \rm on $M$) if it is generated by a perspective divider (see \ref{expansiveMetric}, \ref{cmpMetrics}) and \it not parabolic \rm i.e, the $\Cal U$-boundary $\partial_{\Cal U}{=}\overline M{\setminus}M$ has at least two points.
-3pt The metrics $\d_{v,\lambda}$, $v{\in}M$ defined in \ref{cmpMetrics} determine on $M$ the same uniformity $\s U_{\Gamma,\lambda}$.
-We call it the \it exponential Floyd uniformity\rm.
-It is $G$-invariant.
+This is a structure including a ``geometric part'' (graph) and ``dynamical part'' (divider and uniformity). \deff{ $\s{RH_{pd}}$.
+A uniformity $\Cal U$ on a connected $G$-set $M$ is called \it relatively hyperbolic \rm(we also say that $\Cal U$ is a \it relative hyperbolicity \rm on $M$) if it is generated by a perspective divider (see the definitions 3.2.3 and \ref{cmpMetrics}) and \it not parabolic \rm i.e, the $\Cal U$-boundary $\partial_{\Cal U}{=}\overline M{\setminus}M$ has at least two points.}